 Why Regent College London?

-- Guest speakers from industry and business, enabling you to ask questions, take part in debate and benefit from their knowledge, advice and guidance
+- Guest speakers from industry and business, enabling you to ask questions, take part in a debate and benefit from their knowledge, advice and guidance.

 With computing technologies playing a greater role in all aspects of modern life, graduates find their skills in high demand across a wide range of industries.